Ankk98/flutter-object-detection-on-mobile/README.md

 - COCO SSD MobileNet deep learning model

 ### How to use?
-1. Open App -- Camera preview will be shown with detected objects in the bounding boxes
+1. Open App -- Camera preview will be shown with detected objects in the bounding boxes with their class mentioned above
-2. Press capture button to click image with objects in bounding boxes
+2. Press capture button to click image with objects in bounding boxes with their class mentioned above
-3. Press back button to go back or save button to save on disk
+3. Press the same button to go back and save that image

 ### Screenshots